Grant Dates for 2022 are TBD

 Grant Requests: Requests may be up to $100,000.
 Eligible projects are short-term capital projects, including the purchase of medical and dental equipment, technology, vehicles, and ancillary equipment for emergency services, facility renovations, and restorations, and furnishings.
 Preference will be given to projects that improve healthcare delivery quality, as demonstrated by evidence-based research.
 The Fund will generally not support: a reimbursement for already purchased items or completed project components; projects associated with core government functions, including but not limited to roads, utilities, and public safety; K-12 education; general operations, administrative, indirect, or overhead costs; deficits or debt reduction; endowments; scholarships; or fundraising events or sponsorships.

-Evaluation: Requests will be accepted on a rolling basis, and grants will be awarded quarterly.
-The next review is scheduled for late October.
-Applications will primarily be evaluated on the following criteria: The organization’s history, fiscal capacity, an active board of directors, staff experience, financial support and the project’s other funding sources, sustainability, and benefit to the organization and community and/or region served.
+Evaluation: Applications will primarily be evaluated on the following criteria: The organization’s history, fiscal capacity, an active board of directors, staff experience, financial support and the project’s other funding sources, sustainability, and benefit to the organization and community and/or region served.
 The Fund will prioritize projects to distribute grant funding, to the extent feasible, equitably across Alaska’s geographic regions.

 To best position your application for success, applicants are strongly encouraged to connect with ACF staff ahead of time to discuss their project by emailing firstname.lastname@example.org or calling 907-334-6700.